-- Galleries and visual arts scene (consistently positive, but particularly so in 2003); - Business and inward investment (more predominant in 1996, though more positive in 2005); - Press and entertainment (some negative stories in 2003, rapidly decreasing in 2005); - Music scene (clear growth in positive reporting from 2003 onwards); - Cultural events (mixed) (increasingly positive up to 2005); - The Beatles (balance between positive and neutral stories, with predominance of the former); - Universities and research (balance between positive and neutral stories.
+- Galleries and visual arts scene (consistently positive, especially in 2003). - Business and inward investment (more predominant in 1996, though more positive in 2005). - Media and entertainment (some negative stories in 2003, rapidly decreasing in 2005). - Music scene (clear growth in positive reporting from 2003 onwards). - Cultural events (mixed) (increasingly positive up to 2005). - The Beatles (balance between positive and neutral stories, with predominance of the former). - Universities and research (balance between positive and neutral stories.
 Slight increment of negative references in 2005).

-5.4.
-Centrality of Liverpool and ECoC 2008 to Press Debates
+4.4.
+Centrality of Liverpool and the ECoC 2008 to media debates

-Most articles referring to Liverpool (excluding those on football) mention the city in the context of other issues and locations.
+Most articles referring to Liverpool (and excluding football) mention the city in the context of other issues and locations.
 We have marked this as 'mixed reference' (71% of all articles).
-Liverpool is the core issue of discussion in 20% of all analysed articles, being only a partial reference - a sentence or brief mention in an article not dedicated to debating the city - in 9% of articles.
-Figure 13 shows the centrality of references to Liverpool across the six main thematic categories identified.
+Liverpool is the core issue on discussion in 20% of all analysed articles, and is only a partial reference - a sentence or brief mention in an article not dedicated to debating the city - in 9% of articles.
+Fig. 13 shows the centrality of references to Liverpool across the six main thematic categories identified.